netscaler/ADC-scripts/docs/usage/rolling-upgrades.md

 ## Setup

-The example utilizes Netscaler CPX and docker images.
+The example utilizes NetScaler CPX and docker images.

 The dependencies needed to run the playbooks are at the following [github repository](https://github.com/citrix/netscaler-rolling-updates-example)